 egg pasta salad in a bowl

-How to Make Deviled Egg Pasta Salad
+Step-by-Step Guide: How to Make Deviled Egg Pasta Salad

 • Let the salad chill in the fridge for at least 30 minutes to an hour before serving, as this will allow the flavors to meld together and the salad to become more flavorful.

-how to Store Deviled Egg Pasta Salad
+How to Store and Serve Deviled Egg Pasta Salad

 5 from 3 votes

-egg pasta salad featured image
+egg pasta salad in a bowl.

 Deviled Egg Pasta Salad